State space representations of the Roesser type for convolutional layers: Related work and background

 \section{Related work and background}

-These days, there exist well-developed and convenient libraries for the training of neural networks but they are still hardly applied in safety critical systems due to a lack of safety and robustness guarantees.
-To analyze the robustness or reachability of NNs, recently many researchers have been using relaxations of the underlying nonlinear activation functions to render the NN amenable to an analysis using linear matrix inequalities (LMIs) and semidefinite programming \citep{fazlyab2020safety,fazlyab2019efficient,gramlich2023convolutional,pauli2023lipschitza,newton2022sparse,hu2020reach}.
-Furthermore, there has been a growing interest in the LMI-based design of robust neural networks \citep{pauli2021training, pauli2023lipschitz, revay2020lipschitz,revay2023recurrent}.
-In order to include convolutional layers in LMI-based NN analysis and design, one can translate them into sparse and redundant fully-connected layers \citep{goodfellow2016deep,aquino2022robustness,pauli2022neural}, yet this hinders the scalability of such SDP-based methods \citep{pauli2023lipschitza}.
+Despite their widespread success in various applications that range from time series and image classification to image segmentation and face recognition \citep{li2021survey}, CNNs are hardly used in safety-critical systems due to a lack of safety and robustness guarantees.
+To analyze the robustness or reachability of NNs, many researchers have recently used relaxations of the underlying nonlinear activation functions to render the NN amenable to an analysis using linear matrix inequalities (LMIs) and semidefinite programming (SDP) \citep{fazlyab2020safety,fazlyab2019efficient,gramlich2023convolutional,pauli2023lipschitza,newton2023sparse,hu2020reach}.
+Furthermore, there has been a growing interest in LMI-based design of robust NNs \citep{pauli2021training, pauli2023lipschitz, revay2020lipschitz,revay2023recurrent}.
+In order to include convolutional layers in LMI-based NN analysis and design, one can translate them into sparse and repetitive fully connected layers \citep{goodfellow2016deep,aquino2022robustness,pauli2022neural}.

 As \citet{gramlich2023convolutional} described, standard 2-D convolutional layers are finite impulse response (FIR) filters that can be represented as 2-D systems using the Roesser model \citep{roesser1975discrete}.
-While both representations allow for LMI-based NN analysis and design, a state space representation of a convolutional layer is a more compact and non-repetitive formulation of a convolutional layer than the more cumbersome formulation as a fully connected layer. \citet{gramlich2023convolutional} automatically generate such a representation using robust control toolboxes based on symbolic variables \citep{biannic2016generalized}, which is effective yet costly and does not scale to state-of-the-art convolutional layers.
-Our construction is instant, which gives it an advantage over \citet{gramlich2023convolutional} and makes it convenient to use when analyzing and synthesizing convolutional neural networks based on LMIs.
-What is more our construction considers general convolutional layers, i.e., we present state space representations for strided and dilated convolutions, discuss N-D convolutions and consider multiple input and multiple output channels.
+Such a state space representation of a convolutional layer is a non-repetitive and more compact formulation of a convolutional layer than the formulation as a fully connected layer and, therefore, LMI-based methods have better scalability using state space representations \citep{pauli2023lipschitza}. \citet{gramlich2023convolutional} automatically generate such representations using robust control toolboxes based on symbolic variables \citep{biannic2016generalized}, which is effective yet costly and does not scale to state-of-the-art convolutional layers.
+Our construction is instant, which gives it an advantage over \citet{gramlich2023convolutional} and makes it convenient to use when analyzing and synthesizing CNNs based on LMIs.
+What is more, state space models have recently gained importance in machine learning \citep{gu2022efficiently, gu2024mamba}.